 Brian: Yeah – even on adoption Rachel’s had to accept that market demand wins out.
 True, they bend over to please the so-called ‘customers’ now in a way I guess Rachel would have given an arm and a leg for in her student days.
 But in the public sense – subject to law – it’s still get through as many as fast and as cheaply as possible.
 Like everything else really, we rely on individual adoptive parents to provide the love and care the children need and to make the more open adoption systems work.
 All of which makes a complete nonsense of that old Platonic dream of training experts for wisdom and morals.
 Rachel’s own experience demonstrates that experts just aren’t that good, at least outside their narrow specialities.

 Gemma: You say that, but we still rely on experts to tell us what the punters want in the first place.
-Oh, of course the surveys and questionnaires and what have you come from call centres with kids on minimal training, but I suppose they have statisticians and people like you reading the results afterwards and doing all the number crunching on the tablet.
+Oh, of course the surveys and questionnaires and what have you come from call centres with kids on minimal training, but I suppose they have statisticians and people like you reading the results afterwards and doing all the number crunching on their tablets.
 I always guessed that must be where they get all the stuff in adverts saying that 95 per cent of us don’t want more spooky drones delivering our online orders and so on.

 Brian: Well, those are not really experts at anything; they’re sales people with basic in maths who’ve been told what to say.
 But really you’re right; even in a specialised business like ours once you get past the raw science it’s very much down to finding out what the public want or can be made to want.
+What the academics call the neoliberal revolution.

-Gemma: Which doesn’t help with what bothers me: Where does that leave our grandchildren?
+Gemma: Hmm.
+Which doesn’t help with what bothers me: Where does that leave our grandchildren?
 Everybody assumes no one wants to get old, but they’ll still have to get old ultimately, or maybe just become a machine which would really be a different kind of death.
 Does anyone ask them how they want to get old?

 Brian: We probably can’t ask that ourselves, just because we’re only grandparents.
 But when it comes to customers for genetic business we do in fact ask that, although we do it quietly.
 And what they tend to tell us is they want to go on as long as they can, provided that doesn’t mean ending up lonely in a nursing home because all their friends and relations have died.
 I think you’re probably right that everyone’s still going to get old and die – just more slowly than in the past.
 Which ought to make the passage of time seem a little slower for people, but there’s no sign of it working out like that.
 There are a few suggestions that if someone becomes more than 50 per cent integrated with a machine they might start to experience a slower, more tranquil, existence but we don’t know.